Singapore Sailing Federation: Events

-SingaporeSailing organises several events and regattas each year to maintain a vibrant sailing landscape and to engage the community.
+SingaporeSailing organises several events and regattas each year to maintain a sailing landscape and to engage the community.
 While there are many regattas each year, some are staple regattas that are held every year.

 Singapore Youth Sailing Championship

 The Singapore Youth Sailing Championship is the largest youth regatta in the local sailing calendar.
 It is typically held in March, in conjunction with the week-long school holiday in Singapore.
 The regatta is held at the National Sailing Centre, which is an accredited World Sailing Approved Training Centre.

 The Singapore Youth Sailing Championship is also an international regatta where sailors from overseas are allowed to participate in.
 The regatta typically witnesses around 350 sailors from 11 different countries competing over 3 or 4 days.

 The title of the regatta also varies depending on sponsorship as well as the theme of the event.
 In 2019, the regatta is called the Singapore Youth Team Racing Championship.